tihado/vidzly-2025/README.md

 - ✂️ **Video Clipper**: Extract specific segments from videos by specifying start and end times
 - 🖼️ **Frame Extractor**: Extract representative frames from videos, with AI-powered selection or manual timestamp specification
 - 🎨 **Thumbnail Generator**: Automatically generate engaging thumbnails with AI-generated text and stickers based on video frames and summaries
-- 🎬 **Video Composer**: Combine multiple video clips with transitions (fade, crossfade, cut) and optional background music according to a JSON script
+- 🎬 **Video Composer**: Combine multiple video clips with transitions (fade, crossfade, cut) and optional background music according to a JSON script.
+Supports optional thumbnail image overlay on the first frame
 - 🎵 **Music Selector**: Generate background music and sound effects using ElevenLabs API based on mood, style, duration, BPM, and other parameters

 ## 🏗️ Architecture

 - **Web Interface**: Built with Gradio (with MCP server support)
+- **AI Agents**: Google ADK (Agent Development Kit) with two specialized agents:
+  - **Script Writer/Director Agent**: Plans video composition using video analysis and script generation
+  - **Video Editor Agent**: Executes video composition, frame extraction, and thumbnail generation
-- **AI Integration**: Google Gemini for video understanding and analysis
+- **AI Integration**: Google Gemini for video understanding, analysis, and script generation
 - **Audio Generation**: ElevenLabs API for music and sound effect generation
 - **Video Processing**: MoviePy for video editing and composition
 - **Image Processing**: OpenCV and Pillow for frame extraction and thumbnail generation